DoSOCSv2/DoSOCSv2/README.md

 Usage
 -----

-dosocs2 divides its work into distinct steps:
-- Scanning a package to obtain SHA-1 digests and other basic metadata
-- Scanning using any number of external scanning tools to obtain further information, such as license, copyright, or security vulnerability data.
-- Generating an SPDX document in relational form from available data
-- Compiling an SPDX document to a textual format

 The simplest use case is scanning a package, generating a document, and printing an SPDX document in one shot: